 “One unexpected side effect of opening [The Magpie Brewery] here,” explained Magpie Brewing Co. co-owner Erik Moynihan, “is that if we were just in Seoul, we are a Seoul brewery.
 But because we are in Jeju we are almost like a national brewery.
 Our customers are from Daejeon, they are from Daegu, they are from all of these cities all around the country and they all know Magpie beer well.”

 Just over one year ago, Magpie opened its brewery in the Hoechon Dong area of Jeju Island.
-Opening their own brewery was Magpie’s natural next step and gave the company the freedom to brew exactly what, and as much as, they wanted.
+This was the natural next step for a company that was then in its fifth year of operation.
+It gave them the freedom to brew exactly what, and as much as, they wanted.

 Not soon after the opening of the brewery, Mike Romeo joined the team as the head brewer.